DillonKyleDev/FlatEngine/README.md

 There is a lot going on here so let's break it down:

-This function, `OnBoxCollisionEnter()`, is one of many functions that are called during specific events by FlatEngine.
-It is called whenever this object collides with another GameObject.
-Because it is a function that is called by the engine, it is guaranteed that the `my_id` and `this_object` variables will contain the data associated with this scripts instance so we can freely use `my_id` to access its data.
-However, because we need to communicate with another script to tell it to do damage, we have to get ahold of that objects ID.
-To do that we can use the `GetParentID()` function.
-This function is a function of the Component class and can be used on any component to get the ID of the GameObject that owns it.
-Convenient!
+This function, `OnBeginCollision()`, is one of several functions that are called during specific events by FlatEngine.
+It is called whenever the owning GameObject's collision body collides with another GameObject's.
+Because it is a function that is called by the engine, it is guaranteed that the `my_id` and `this_object` variables will contain the data associated with this script's instance so we can freely use `my_id` to access it's data.
+However, because we need to communicate with another script to tell it to do damage, we have to get ahold of that object's ID.
+To do that we can use the `GetParentID()` function on the `Body* collidedWith` parameter that is passed into `OnBeginCollision()`.  `GetParentID()` is a function of the Component class and can be used on any Component to get the ID of the GameObject that owns it.
 Let's continue:

 `local data = BlasterRound[my_id]`<br/>
 We saw this earlier.
-We are using the `my_id` variable to gain access to the script instances data and storing it in the local data variable.
+We are using the `my_id` variable to gain access to the script instances data and storing it in the local `data` variable.

 `local collidedID = collidedWith:GetParentID()`<br/>
-collidedWith is a of type BoxCollider, which like all components, has a `GetParentID()` function.
-We assign the BoxColliders parent ID to a local variable collidedID.
+collidedWith is a of type `Body*`, which like all components, has a `GetParentID()` function.
+We assign the `Body*`'s parent ID to a local variable `collidedID`.

 `if collidedWith:GetParent():HasTag("Enemy") then`<br/>
 `GetParent()` is a Component function that gets the actual GameObject that owns this component.  `HasTag()` is a boolean function that checks for a specific Tag on a GameObject (not as important to this demonstration).